sailoog/openplotter-documentation/en/dvb-t_dongle.md

 ##Antenna

+The most important factor for good reception is the antenna.
 Any VHF antenna will work right.
 Some homemade antennas:

 http://sdrformariners.blogspot.com.es/p/blog-page.html